maeklong/maeklong.github.io/Juniper/JNCIA-SEC.md

 ### Type of NAT
 + static
++ **Feedback : Three basic types of NAT exist: source NAT, destination NAT, and static NAT.
+Source NAT translates the source IP address of a packet.
+Destination NAT translates the destination IP address of a packet.
+Static NAT allows connections to be originated from either side of the network, but is limited in that only one-to-one translations are possible.**
 + **Bidirectional initiation of translation is classified as which type of NAT**

 ### Types of source NAT